Dig In

 "Dig In" is a song by American singer-songwriter Lenny Kravitz, the lead single from his sixth studio album, Lenny (2001).
 It was released in September 2001.
-It was used in promos by the National Basketball Association for the 2002 NBA Playoffs, as well as the ending theme for the film Returner.
+It was used in promos by the National Basketball Association for the 2002 NBA Playoffs, as well as the ending theme for the 2002 Japanese science fiction film Returner.

 Reception

-Carla Hay of AXS stated, "'Dig In' was the first single from the 2001 album Lenny.
-It’s got all the elements of a classic Kravitz rock song, including an addictive chorus and great rhythm.
+In 2016, Carla Hay of AXS stated, "It’s got all the elements of a classic Kravitz rock song, including an addictive chorus and great rhythm.
 It’s hard to forget this song once you’ve heard it."

 Chart performance

-"Dig In" is one of the most successful songs by Kravitz in the United States.
+"Dig In" is one of the most successful songs by Lenny Kravitz in the United States.
 In addition to its number 31 peak on the Billboard Hot 100 in December 2001, it peaked at number 13 on Billboard's Hot Modern Rock Tracks chart.
 In Europe, the single entered several charts, including those of Italy, Portugal, and Spain, reaching the top 10 in these regions.